james-jhnsn/ElastiServe/README.md

 - Continuous Integration and Continuous Deployment: The project integrates AWS CDK Pipelines to establish a robust CI/CD pipeline, enabling automated and efficient delivery of application updates and enhancements.

+## Prerequisites

+- An AWS account and CLI installed.
+- CDK installed.
+- A GitHub account.

 ## Technologies Used

-This project utilizes the following technologies:

 - **AWS Cloud Development Kit (AWS CDK)**: AWS CDK is an open-source software development framework that allows developers to define cloud infrastructure using familiar programming languages.
 It provisions the defined infrastructure through AWS CloudFormation.
 AWS CDK consists of three major components: a core framework for modeling reusable infrastructure components, a CLI for interacting with the framework, and a Construct Library that provides high-level, abstracted components of AWS resources.